ImageMarkup/isic-algorithm-example/README.md

 To package an algorithm for the ISIC Challenge, a Docker image must be created.
 The algorithm must meet 2 requirements:
 1) The algorithm must produce scores for all JPEG images accessible at `/images`.
 2) The algorithm must produce headers and scores in CSV format directly to `stdout`.
-   See below to view the output of this container when run on the data in `example-images`.
+   See below to view the output of this container when run on a set of sample images.

 Once these are fulfilled, a Docker image can be built with a command like the following:
 ```